 In 1995, the article scheduling Aruba's complete independence was rescinded, although it was decided that the process could be revived after another referendum.

-In 1999, the U.S. Department of Defense established a forward operating site at the airport.
+In 1999 the U.S. Department of Defense established a forward operating site the airport.

 In 2000, the Arikok National Park was established as formal conservation land, covering 20% of the island.

-On February 1, 2001, a full pre-clearance facility of the United States Department of Homeland Security, U.S. Customs and Border Protection opened at Queen Beatrix Airport for private aircraft passengers bound for the United States, coinciding with the airport's expansion.
+On February 1, 2001, a full pre-clearance facility for private aircraft passengers bound for the United States opened at Queen Beatrix Airport, under the U.S. Customs and Border Protection of the United States Department of Homeland Security, coinciding with the airport's expansion.

-In 2003, the Aruba Conservation Foundation was established to oversee the management of the conservation of protected areas.
+In 2003, the Aruba Conservation Foundation was established to oversee the management of the conservation of 16 established protected areas.

 By 2006, the government's debt had grown.
 In 2006, the government changed several tax laws to reduce the deficit, converting direct taxes to indirect taxes as proposed by the International Monetary Fund.

-Since 2008, Aruba has been the only island to offer the service of full pre-clearance for private flights bound for the United States.
+Since 2008, Aruba has become the only island to offer pre-clearance service for private flights bound to the United States.

 In 2009, the Netherlands discontinued development aid to Aruba at Aruba's request.
-This aid had primarily supported law enforcement, education, administrative development, health care, and sustainable economic development.
+This aid had been mainly allocated to law enforcement, education, administrative development, health care, and sustainable economic development.

-Since 2013, the government has not published statistics
+Unemployment is low (although the government has not published statistics since 2013).

-Since 2015, a form of financial supervision was reintroduced in Aruba because debt had risen sharply to over 80% of GDP.
+Since 2015, a form of financial supervision was reintroduced in Aruba because the country's debt had risen sharply to over 80% of GDP.

 Between 1988 and 2016, the population nearly doubled.

-In 2017, a population decline occurred, breaking almost three decades of continuous growth.
+In 2017, a decline occurred, breaking almost three decades of continuous growth.

 At the end of 2018, the labor force participation rate was 56.6% for women.